Buying A House Sight Unseen: A Complete Guide

 Ask Local Friends And Family To Take A Look

-Consider asking a friend or trusted relative to give a FaceTime tour of the property to communicate sights, smells and sounds that otherwise might not be conveyed during a virtual tour.
+Consider asking a friend or trusted relative to give a FaceTime or other personal video tour of the property to communicate sights, smells and sounds that otherwise might not be conveyed during a virtual tour.

 Make A Sight Unseen Offer

 It's simple: The key to keeping up with a fast-paced housing market is to move fast yourself.
 Making a sight unseen offer will aid in the process of beating your competition.

 To prevent the process from slowing down, consider dropping low-risk contingencies like unappealing flooring – but keep high-risk ones in place in order to keep the offer competitive.

 An electronic mortgage closing, commonly known as an e-closing, is a client-friendly and safe option that can be completed in a few steps.
 E-closings are conducted on a secure online portal, and grant access to the lender and the borrower to sign off on real estate dealings.
 There are various ways to leave your signature; you have the option of using a stylus, signing with your finger, uploading a picture of your signature or simply typing your name.

 The Bottom Line: The Sight Unseen Offer Is Opening More Doors

 To recap: Improve your chances of having your offer accepted by getting preapproved and securing a mortgage commitment letter.
 During this step, the lender will check your credit score and view your bank statements and other necessary documents before issuing a preapproval.
 This is important for not only your real estate agent, but for the seller to know that you have adequate funds to purchase the home.

 Other key considerations include finding a REALTOR® you trust.
 It’s also advised to involve an extra set of eyes to visit the property, such as a family member or friend, to make sure the home has minimal damage to reduce contingencies.
 The final step is e-closing, which requires your signature on a secure online platform.